-We know you may want to talk to someone informally about what's happened and how you're feeling and our network of trained, voluntary harassment advisors are available to offer you help and advice.
+We know you may want to talk to someone informally about what's happened and how you're feeling and our network of trained, voluntary Dignity and Respect Advisor are available to offer you help and advice.

 They'll discuss ways to resolve the matter informally if that's appropriate.
 In most cases, it's entirely up to the person reporting to an advisor whether any further action is taken.

 In addition to our dignity and respect advisor network, the teams in the UPSU Advice Centre and Student Support Services can also help you understand more about the options and support that we provide.

 Policy and guidance

 Below is a list of polices, procedures and guidance for staff and students.
 This list is not exhaustive and if you need any help or advice please contact us.